 Every day you make infinity on a little investment.
 Better yet you design and hire others to do the work.
 You sell 10¢ sand as a chandelier or sculpture for $10,000.
 You do it over and over again every day.

 Your profits beat holding any stock or gold.
 Even if gold were to double in fiat money value every year, which it won’t obviously, you make less than in your own business..
 You can more than double your investment every day making sand into glass or words into “how to “ books.

 NOBODY EVER GOT RICH ON PASSIVE INVESTMENTS.

 Can we agree on that?

 Famous investors: Soros, Buffet, and long before them, Bernard Baruch, made serious money speculating on stocks, currencies, gold, etc., but they were anything but passive.
 They did a lot of work, looking for underpriced stuff.
 During their successful periods, they sold out at the first sign of trouble.
 More importantly, they gambled mostly with other people’s money and they took profits but didn’t usually share losses.

 Want to make money in securities?
 Become a trader or a Goldman Sachs partner (a wheeler dealer), not a Goldman Sachs passive investor.
 Muammar Gaddafi recently gave Goldman several billion Euros to manage.
 Goldman lost it all in a few months.

 Need ideas on PT type businesses you can start with little or no money?

-Read Grandpa’s book:
+Read this book: INSIDER SECRETS